-ARB collects GHG emissions data for transportation, electricity, commercial/residential, industrial, agricultural, and waste management sectors each year (see Figure 2.24-2).
+ARB collects GHG emissions data for transportation, electricity, commercial/residential, industrial, agricultural, and waste management sectors each year.
 It then summarizes and highlights major annual changes and trends to demonstrate the state's progress in meeting its GHG reduction goals.
-The 2019 edition of the GHG emissions inventory found total California emissions of 424.1 MMTCO2e for 2017, with the transportation sector responsible for 41 percent of total GHGs.
-It also found that overall statewide GHG emissions declined from 2000 to 2017 despite growth in population and state economic output (ARB 2019a) (see Figure 2.24-3).
+Overall statewide GHG emissions declined from 2000 to 2020 despite growth in population and state economic output (Figure 2.24-2) (ARB 2022a).

 Figure 2.24-2.
-California 2017 Greenhouse Gas Emissions
+California 2020 Greenhouse Gas Emissions by Economic Sector (Source: ARB 2022a)

 Figure 2.24-3.
-Change in California GDP, Population, and GHG Emissions since 2000 (Source: ARB 2019a)
+Change in California GDP, Population, and GHG Emissions since 2000 (Source: ARB 2022a)

 AB 32 required ARB to develop a Scoping Plan that describes the approach California will take to achieve the goal of reducing GHG emissions to 1990 levels by 2020, and to update it every 5 years.
+The AB 32 Scoping Plan and the subsequent updates contain the main strategies California will use to reduce GHG emissions.
 ARB adopted the first scoping plan in 2008.
-The second updated plan, California's 2017 Climate Change Scoping Plan, adopted on December 14, 2017, reflects the 2030 target established in EO B 30 15 and SB 32.
-The AB 32
+The second updated plan, California's 2017 Climate Change Scoping Plan, adopted on December 14, 2017, reflects the 2030 target established in EO B-30-15 and SB 32.
+The 2022 Scoping Plan for Achieving Carbon Neutrality, adopted September 2022, assesses progress toward the statutory 2030 reduction goal and defines a path to reduce human-caused emissions to 85 percent below 1990 levels and achieve carbon neutrality no later than 2045, in accordance with AB 1279 (ARB 2022b).